towardsthecloud/terraform-plan-pr-commenter/README.md

 ## Notes

 - The action will update the same comment on subsequent pushes to the PR, avoiding comment spam
-- When `skip-empty` is set to `true`, no comment will be posted if the plan shows no changes
 - The `planfile` should be a binary plan file generated with `terraform plan -out=<filename>`
 - Make sure to run `terraform init` before using this action, as it needs to read the plan file